100% of Riordan Scholars Program participants have gone onto college.

-Over the past 20 years, Riordan Fellows have obtained advanced degrees from the top graduate business programs in the nation.
+Over the past 28 years, Riordan Fellows have obtained advanced degrees from some of the top graduate business programs in the nation.

 M.I.T.
 B.S.
 Mechanical Engineering, 1994